-Choosing a Professional to Diagnose and Treat ADHD
+Choosing a Professional to Diagnose and Treat Your ADHD

 Before you search for someone to help you, keep these facts in mind:

-- A psychologist, a psychiatrist, or a neurologist is best equipped to diagnose adult ADHD.
+- A psychologist, a psychiatrist, or a neurologist is best equipped to diagnose ADHD in adults.
 A master level therapist is recommended only for the initial screening.

 - Only a psychiatrist, neurologist, or family physician can prescribe medication for adults with ADHD.